Sherhom/SDEcho/README.md

     copy supplier from './benchmark/TPC-H/scale_0.001/supplier.tbl' with delimiter as '|' NULL '';
     ```
     ```
-    #generate noise for a specific sql
+    #generate inserted patterns for a specific sql
     python benchmark/RQ1/dbgen.py
     ```